 Unfortunately, No. ImuPro cannot detect lactose intolerance because lactose intolerance is an entirely different deficiency from Type III food allergy to milk or dairy products.
 Lactose intolerance is an enzyme deficiency, not IgG meditated.
 You can be both Lactose intolerant and Type III intolerant to dairy products at the same time or you may have a lactose-intolerance but this does not decisively indicate dairy products intolerance in you.

-Since ImuPro test examines your sensitivity to the milk protein, so, it cannot detect lactose intolerance.
-Therefore, it only suggests you are intolerant to milk protein.
 Lactose intolerance, contrarily, is a disorder in absorption of milk sugar.
 Lactose-free milk has zero milk sugar but contains the normal amount of protein content.
 So, the ImuPro test only detects your incompatibility with the milk protein which by no way has anything to do with your lactose intolerance because you are sensitive to protein content in the milk.

 No, it cannot as the ImuPro tests for IgG intolerances only.
 Salicylates and amine intolerances are not IgG meditated.